 namedtuple

-Python 3.7 came with a new cool feature: data classes.
-According to PEP 557, data classes are similar to named tuples, but they’re mutable:
+Python comes with data classes, which—according to PEP 557—are similar to named tuples but are mutable:

 Data Classes can be thought of as “mutable namedtuples with defaults.”
 (Source)

 However, it’d be more accurate to say that data classes are like mutable named tuples with type hints.
-The “defaults” part isn’t a difference at all because named tuples can also have default values for their fields.
+The defaults part isn’t a real difference because named tuples can also have default values for their fields.
 So, at first glance, the main differences are mutability and type hints.

 >>> from dataclasses import dataclass